rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 ## Computing the fit

-The fitting procedure is implemented using a simple gradient descent approach.
+The fitting procedure is implemented using a simple Gradient Descent approach.
 The section at the end of this post provides the mathematical formulation and its implementation from scratch in Python.
-Since the math is optional, the details are pushed to the end.
-But the math and the code are available for the interested reader.
-Presently we study the results of the fit.

 ## Approximation using rational functions
 We start our study with a small value of $$M$$.
-Upon performing the fit we obtain the coefficients and can write the approximation explicitly.
-For $$M = 3$$ the gradient descent fit gives the reasonable (but uninspiring)
+The fit gives us the coefficients which we can use to write the approximation explicitly.
+For $$M = 3$$ the Gradient Descent fit gives the reasonable (but uninspiring)
 approximation:

 $$